jdtaylor7/taylortechblog/_posts/2020-09-01-prometheus_introduction.md

 is located on the drone itself, connected to the drone's flight computer.
 The receiver (the ground station) connects to a desktop via USB.

-For simplicity's sake, the ground station imitates a serial device over USB, in the same way that Arduino boards do.
+For simplicity's sake, the ground station imitates a serial device over USB, just liek an Arduino.
 Whenever this board receives a telemetry packet from the drone, it will forward that data to the simulator via the desktop.
 In the demo at the beginning of this post, the data is being generated from an Arduino UNO.
 For testing purposes, Arduino boards can serve as a quick substitute for the custom ground station hardware that I am building.

 Serial communication was handled with the excellent [LibSerial](https://github.com/crayzeewulf/libserial/) library.
 While the